datacarpentry/semester-biology/materials/combining-data-manip.md

 * Use that variable later in the code
 * Repeat

-* Obtain the data for only DS, sorted by year, with only the year and and weight columns
+* Obtain the data for only DS, with no null weights, sorted by year, with only the year and and weight columns

 ```r
 ds_data <- filter(surveys, species_id == "DS")